 If you want a primer on the psychology of correction, we particularly recommend Briony Swire-Thompson’s “Misinformation and its Correction: Cognitive Mechanisms and Recommendations for Mass Communication”.

 This is the second in our series on the psychology of misinformation.
-Read the first, “The psychology of misinformation: Why we’re vulnerable”, and the third, “The psychology of misinformation: Why it’s so hard to correct“.
+Read the first, “The psychology of misinformation: Why we’re vulnerable”, and the third, “The psychology of misinformation: How to prevent it“.

 The continued influence effect